tewarid/tewarid.github.io/_posts/2017/2017-11-04-grasp-solid-for-effective-object-oriented-programming.md

 ### GRASP Patterns

-General Responsibility Assignment Principles or GRASP patterns were popularized by Craig Larman in his book _Applying UML and Patterns_.
+General Responsibility Assignment Principles or GRASP patterns were popularized by Craig Larman in his book _Applying UML and Patterns_ (2001).
 They help with identifying objects required by a program, and their responsibilities.

 _Creator_